risc0/risc0/website/api/trusted-setup-ceremony.md

 ## The Transcript Matches the Circuit

 Our ceremony transcript is included in the `zkey` published on ceremony.pse.dev in the "Download ZKey" tab of the [RISC Zero STARK-to-SNARK Prover page][pse-risc0-ceremony].
-(We mirror this file [here][TODO].)
 You can verify it matches the circuit using Circom and snarkjs:

 1. Install [Circom][install-circom] and [snarkjs][snarkjs].
 1. Download the [`stark_verify.circom`][stark-verify-circom] and [`risc0.circom`][risc0-circom-library] source files.